cryptiumlabs/juvix/doc/Witch/intro-to-witch.md

 ## The Essence of Witch

-As for the syntax, we use `operation { params } via handler`, which is a syntactic improvement over `handler(operation, params)`, since effect handling is similar to function application, but also carries effect information.
+As for the syntax, we use `operation { params } via handler`, which is semantically equivalent to but a syntactic improvement over `handler(operation, params)`, since effect handling is similar to function application, but also carries effect information.
 The user defines data types and functions as usual, and then uses Witch to prove properties about said definitions.
 The Examples below